Deployment

 DB_USERNAME: dokimos

-DB_PASSWORD: ${DB_PASSWORD} # Use environment variable
+DB_PASSWORD: ${DB_PASSWORD} # Read from an environment variable

 DOKIMOS_API_KEY: ${DOKIMOS_API_KEY}